-Immovable property (land and buildings) situated within the Yangon development area are subject to property tax as follows:
+Property tax applies to Immovable property (land and buildings) situated within Myanmar and are payable by Myanmar citizens or a Myanmar local company.
+In the Yangon development area, the following are the applicable property tax:

 - General tax not exceeding 8% of annual value; - Lighting tax not exceeding 5% of annual value; - Water tax not exceeding 3.25% of annual value (depending on the township); and - Conservancy tax not exceeding 8.5% of annual value (depending on the township).